The decision to put your prices on your site is a strategic one for your business. In some ways it can make you feel vulnerable.

 - Price Shopping and Tire Kickers.
 If they’re shopping on price alone, they’re probably not your ideal client unless you are Wal-Mart.
 People who shop only based on price will leave you when they find someone cheaper.
 So if you put your prices on your website, you get them to exit before they waste your time.
 If a prospective customers is truly *only* shopping on price, then it wouldn’t matter if you tell them the price on the phone or on your website.

-Whether you put your prices on your site or not is a personal business decision.
+Whether you put your prices on your website or not is a personal business decision.
 It depends on your business and marketing strategy.
 Just make sure you make your decision based on what’s helpful to your customer and right for your marketing plan, not based on your fears about what “might” happen.

-If you don’t put your prices on your site, it may be helpful to explain to people why you didn’t include them, and explain what the next step is in the process.
+If you don’t put your prices on your website, it may be helpful to explain to people why you didn’t include them, and explain what the next step is in the process.
 Prospective customers will be curious to understand why they need to speak with you first.

 People often ask me, “Don’t you think you’ll lose prospective clients that way?”
 My answer is: I get 10 phone calls a week from people who want small business coaching/consulting from me.
 I’m not losing ideal client prospects by putting my fees on my website.
-But when my consulting business is full, and I’m referring prospective clients to my trusted colleagues, having my prices on my site implies that my colleagues will honor those prices (which they won’t).
+But when my consulting business is full, and I’m referring prospective clients to my trusted colleagues, having my prices on my website implies that my colleagues will honor those prices (which they won’t).
 So during those times, I take the prices off my site so that my colleagues can set their own prices.

 So…should you put your pricing on your website or not?